munozmfrancisco/PINNs/README.md

 The PINN approximates the solution $u(x,t)$ of the differential equation using a neural network $\hat{u}(x, t; \theta)$, where $\theta$ represents the network parameters.

-The network is trained to satisfy, the governing differential equation (PDE), the Initial conditions (ICs), and the Boundary conditions (BCs).
+The network is trained to satisfy the governing differential equation (PDE), the Initial conditions (ICs), and the Boundary conditions (BCs).

 By encoding these constraints into the loss function, the network learns a solution consistent with both the physics and any available data.